cskeeters/slim_app/README.md

 # Motivation

 * This enables me to have a single container to run a php web application
-* The version of php and composer come from the Apine package repository so they are tested to work
+* The version of php and composer come from the Alpine package repository so they are tested to work
 * I can inspect the container with bash